der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordUrls.md

 # KeywordUrls
 Provides access to the URLs for this keyword.
+See [URL Tracking with Upgraded URLs](/bingads/guides/url-tracking-upgraded-urls) for more information.
 # Methods
 |Method Name|Return Type|Description|
 |-|-|-